PSY222/Leetcode-solutions-for-interview/README.md

 I mentioned the source of the codes that I referred from other people, if there are any issues please contact me by ss26348@naver.com

-** This repository is for personal academic study purpose
+** This repository is maintained for personal study purpose